 \begin{example} Consider the tensor algebra $T(E)$ on the graded generator space $E=\Span(\Delta)$ with $\Delta$ being of an odd degree.
 If $\{F_p T(E)\}_{p\geq 0}$ is the filtration of $T(E)$ as per Example ~$\ref{UEAex}$ and $\{T^q(E)\}_{q\geq 0}$ is the standard grading of the same algebra by the monomial degrees, then

-Interpreting the associative unital algebra $\DG := T(E)/(\Delta^2)$ as an operad concentrated in arity one, $\DG$-algebras are differential graded (dg) vector spaces. \end{example}
+Interpreting the associative unital algebra $\DG := T(E)/(\Delta^2)$ as an operad concentrated in arity one, $\DG$-algebras are differential graded (dg) vector spaces.
+17{The operad $\DG$ will serve in Section~\ref{4 dny s Jarkou na chalupe.} as an example of a tight operad generated by an operation of arity one.} \end{example}

 An index-free description of the filtration data can be obtained as follows.
-Given a vector space $\aA$, let $\Sub(\aA)$ denote the modular lattice of all linear subspaces $V \subset \aA$ with the meet and the join operations being the subspace intersection and the subspace sum respectively.
-As a~poset, $\Sub(\aA)$ carries a natural category structure.
-Assume now that $\aA$ is equipped with a~$\bbk$-bilinear operation $\vartheta : \aA \ot \aA \to \aA$.
-For $V',V'' \in \Sub(\aA)$ define
+19{Given a graded vector space $\aA = \bigoplus_{i \in {\mathbb Z}} \aA_i$, let $\Sub(\aA)$ denote the modular lattice of all graded linear subspaces $V \subset \aA$, i.e.\ families $\{V_i \subset \aA_i\}_{i \in {\mathbb Z}}$ of linear subspaces, with the meet and the join operations being the componentwise subspace intersection and the componentwise subspace sum, respectively.} As a~poset, $\Sub(\aA)$ carries a natural category structure.